Author

 As they say at the Leopard Lounge, it’s up to you how you get spotted.

 Sheltered from the hustle and bustle of Thames Street, Smugglers Waterfront Bar, located off of Ann Street Pier, next to the Newport Maritime Center, is an Irish bar situated on Newport Harbor.
-Enjoy food, cold drinks, and games including pool, darts and ping pong, or sip outside on the adirondack chairs to soak up the view of the waterfront.
+Enjoy food, cold drinks, and games including pool, darts and ping pong, or sit outside on the adirondack chairs to soak up the view of the waterfront.

 Pro-tip: Go at sunset for some serious golden hour hues.